 Article 74 of the Invalidity Insurance Act (InvIA) stipulates that the IV may subsidise regional or national providers of services for the disabled.
-The aim of this financial assistance is to promote the professional and social integration of the disabled and to ensure their self-determined and empowered participation in society.
+The aim of this financial assistance is to promote the social integration of the disabled and to ensure their self-determined and empowered participation in society.
 These subsidies are used to fund advice and care services, specialist, leisure and sports training courses, holiday camps, as well as information and public relations work.

 The FSIO concludes four-year service agreements with private providers of services for the disabled.
 These agreements set out the content and quality of the services to be provided, as well as the amount of aid providers are to receive.
 Based on service data collected yearly, the FSIO carries out checks on whether the providers have supplied their services in accordance with the terms of the contract.